North Korea–Pakistan relations: Allegations of nuclear assistance by Pakistan

 Pakistan has been accused by US officials of having secretly supplied North Korea with nuclear technology for military purposes.
 The CIA claimed to have tracked several air shipments between the two countries via satellite.
-The US Government believes that Dr. A. Q. Khan, a senior atomic research scientist, had travelled to North Korea several times and provided crucial technological aid to the North Korean government to create HEU.
+The US Government believes that A. Q. Khan, a senior atomic research scientist, had travelled to North Korea several times and provided crucial technological aid to the North Korean government to create HEU.

 2002 scandal

-In 2002, information leaked that Pakistan has been the source of North Korea's recent development in nuclear warheads, according to US intelligence officials.
+In 2002, information leaked that Pakistan had been the source of North Korea's recent development in nuclear warheads, according to US intelligence officials.
 Abdul Qadeer Khan was placed under house arrest by the Pakistan government and was made to publicly apologize to the Pakistan public for "embarrassing" the country.
-The Pakistani government declined repeated calls for weapons inspectors to investigate Pakistan's nuclear facilities or any attempts for the CIA to directly question Dr Khan, despite growing Western pressure.
+The Pakistani government declined repeated calls for weapons inspectors to investigate Pakistan's nuclear facilities or any attempts for the CIA to directly question Khan, despite growing Western pressure.

 Trade relations

 Pakistan is said to have had long-time economical relations with the North Korean government since the early 1970s.

 Faced with having a weakened economy during the 1990s and China's reluctance to face Western pressure about selling its M-11 missiles, Pakistan sought an alternate supplier, in this case North Korea.

-It is well known that assassinated Prime Minister Benazir Bhutto had met with North Korean officials on several occasions during the 1990s to discuss a deal that would give Pakistan access to the North Korean Rodong long-range missiles.
+Benazir Bhutto had met with North Korean officials on several occasions during the 1990s to discuss a deal that would give Pakistan access to the North Korean Rodong long-range missiles.
 In return, Pakistan would supply North Korea with civilian nuclear technology instead of money, due to lack of funds.
-However, the exchanges between the two nations has been mutually kept rather confidential and secretive.
+The exchanges between the two countries were confidential and secretive.
 North Korea also has a consulate in Karachi.
 As close allies of the People's Republic of China, North Korea and Pakistan have been cooperating with each other in educational and cultural exchanges.
-There are many intelligence reports saying that many of North Korean students have been educated at Pakistan's universities, and Pakistan has expressed support for a future re-unification of Korea.